Table of contents

 2) Authentication

-Access control systems are required to verify the identity of every user upon entry.
-Utilizing multifactor authentication, with a preference for hardware tokens, is regarded as a best practice.
-Password policies should be designed to mandate the utilization of robust passwords that are updated regularly.
+Access control systems are required to verify every user’s identity upon entry.
+Multifactor authentication, with a preference for hardware tokens, is considered a best practice.
+Password policies should be designed to mandate the use of robust passwords that are updated regularly.

 3) Authorization